-A chainsaw is an important tool for everyone who loves spending his or her free time gardening, as well anyone who works as a gardener.
-You simply cannot pretend to be a gardener without having the proper equipment and, a good chainsaw is always a must in your set of tools.
+A chainsaw is an important tool for everyone who loves spending his or her free time gardening, as well as anyone who works as a gardener.
+You simply cannot act like a gardener without having the proper equipment.
+Consequently, a good chainsaw is always a must in a gardener’s set of tools.
 It will cut your woods, branches, and other undesirable parts of your backyard.
 So you must take care of it for a full and efficient operation.

-With time passing and, using it often for your needs, it is common that this equipment might slow down, get rusted, dull or even broken.
-Thus, not only your chainsaw will not work properly and as a result you will not get your job done, but it might be a big danger while you use it as unpleasant and unwanted incidents may occur.
+With the passage of time and because of using it often for your needs, it is common that this equipment might slow down, get rusty, dull or even end up breaking.
+Thus, not only will your chainsaw not work properly, but it might become a big danger.
+While you use it, unpleasant and unwanted incidents may occur.

-Below you will find all the necessary steps that we have listed in order for you to properly replace the chain of your chainsaw with a great ease and avoiding all future troubles that you may experience.
-So, no need for a mechanic or an expert as you will find the right instructions just by reading this article.
+Below you will find all the necessary steps that we have listed in order for you to properly replace the chain of your chainsaw with great ease.
+This will help in avoiding all future troubles that you may experience.
+There is need for a mechanic or an expert as you will find the right instructions just by reading this article.

 Replacing the Chain of Your Chainsaw

 A crucial moment that is important to know is when is the right time to replace the old chain of your chainsaw.
 As we mentioned above, your chainsaw might get slower due to rust or start to dull.
 This will affect the efficiency of your device.
 Despite the fact that you might have oiled the chain, you may still notice that your chainsaw is not cutting effectively.

 In fact it might even stall in the process.
 Furthermore, you might also notice that the teeth of the chain are not as sharp as before.
 As you can understand, the chain of your chainsaw has been worn down and the time has come to replace it.
 The next step is finding a suitable place where you can put your chainsaw and hold it firm.